caioleitao/simulation-2d/README.md

 	sudo apt-get install libxt-dev

 If you have other compilation error, open an issue and we will try to help you fixing it.

+## Run with Docker

+ 0. You need to install [Docker](https://docs.docker.com/install/) and clone this [project](https://github.com/robocin/simulation-2d).
+ 1. Go to simulation-2d folder and build docker image (It will take something like 20 minutes or more, depends of your network speed.
+Because It´s pulls Ubuntu image and install all dependencies.
+Don´t change the tree files of this project!).
+This command only need to run once.

+		docker build . -t "simulator2d:core"

+ 2. Now, you need to [create a docker network](https://docs.docker.com/engine/reference/commandline/network_create/), to bypass data between containers in bridge mode.
+The IP receive the alias of container´s name.

+		 docker network create mynet

+3. Run and have fun!
+Each command below, need to be run in a different terminal (ctrl+alt+t and ctrl+shift+t)

+	Run the server (Run **twice the command rcssserver**, to create log folder and to work correctly):

+		docker run -it --rm -e DISPLAY=${DISPLAY} -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix --name=server --net mynet simulator2d:core

+		rcssserver
+		rcssserver

+	Run the logger

+		docker run -it --rm -e DISPLAY=${DISPLAY} -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix --name=logplayer --net mynet simulator2d:core
+		rcsslogplayer

+	Click in **Monitor** inside rcsslogplayer window, choose **connect to** and **type**: server, then click in **Ok**.

+	Run the monitor

+		docker run -it --rm -e DISPLAY=${DISPLAY} -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix --name=monitor --net mynet simulator2d:core

+	Click in **Monitor** inside rcssmonitor window, choose **connect to** and **type**: server, then click in **Ok**.

+	Run your first team:

+		docker run -it --rm -e DISPLAY=${DISPLAY} -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix --name=team1 --net mynet simulator2d:core
+		Download your team with clone or wget (need to change ip to connect to server)

+	Run your second team:

+		docker run -it --rm -e DISPLAY=${DISPLAY} -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix --name=team2 --net mynet simulator2d:core
+		Download your team with clone or wget (need to change ip to connect to server)

 ## Tutorial Authors